 ***This post was contributed and may contain affiliate links.

 Have you always wanted to help people or dreamed about being a doctor or nurse?
 If so, you are not alone.
 It’s a popular aspiration, particularly in light of the high salaries and status that some medical professionals enjoy.
-But how do you really know if this type of work is right for you?
+But how do you know if this type of work is right for you?
 I have to admit, that even at 50, I’ve considered getting into functional medicine because of my passion for health.
 Although the rewards could be great, it takes years of hard work and a lot of money to achieve these goals.
-It’s definitely something to consider carefully by weighing all of the pros and cons.
+It’s something to consider carefully by weighing all of the pros and cons.

-Are You Passionate about Helping Others?
+Are You Passionate About Helping Others?